 Additionally, he came up with a new photon torpedo launcher, redesigned the navigational deflector dish area, updated the impulse engine and added phaser banks around the ship.

-Where the Enterprise in The Original Series launched torpedoes from some mysterious port located near the center of the saucer’s underside, a single round torpedo tube was conceptualized for Phase II.
-That evolved into a pair of tubes, painted by Mike Minor for Paramount’s announcement posters for the new production, Star Trek: The Motion Picture.
+Where the Enterprise of The Original Series launched torpedoes from a mysterious port located near the center of the saucer’s underside, a single round torpedo tube was conceptualized for Phase II.
+That evolved into a pair of tubes when Mike Minor painted Paramount’s announcement posters for the new production, Star Trek: The Motion Picture.

-Probert originally considered torpedo launchers with doors, which would open when needed.
+Probert considered giving the torpedo launchers doors, which would open when needed.
 But he was asked to provide concepts of the tubes when exposed, and to add more visual detailing.
 “I wasn’t totally in favor of the idea,” he said, “because this blatant display of weapons suggested a more aggressive posture to the design.”

 Large decals were made and applied, and may be seen in various early production stills, but when the ship was given its final paint job, they were removed and [special effects chief Doug] Trumbull decided to leave them off.

 Although Taylor and Probert kept the exterior of the ship smooth, they were careful to give it an interesting texture and added many windows to the classic design.
 Taylor recalled they even gave the ship a few inhabitants: